 Middle School Counseling

-Middle school counselors are in buildings to provide support to students to thrive academically, socially, and emotionally.
-Due to students being at that pre-adolescent stage, school counselors try to ensure that teachers, staff, parents, and administrators can collaborate to provide adequate support for students.
+Due to students being at that pre-adolescent stage, school counselors try to ensure that teachers, staff, parents, and administrators can collaborate to provide adequate support as students mature.

 - Short-term individual counseling